 - 2100 JPY for a combined ticket

-Unfortunately the main Sanbutsudo Hall is under renovations until March of 2019 and it is covered by scaffolding.
-You are still able to view the building, however you will will not be able to get a picture of the hall in it’s natural surroundings.
+Unfortunately, the main Sanbutsudo Hall is under renovation until March 2019 and it is covered by scaffolding.
+You are still able to view the building, however, you will not be able to get a picture of the hall in its natural surroundings.

-Other things to marvel upon here are the gold lacquared wooden statues of Amida, Senju-Kannon (Kannon with a thousand arms) and Bato-Kannon (Kannon with a horse head).
+Other things to marvel upon here are the gold lacquered wooden statues of Amida, Senju-Kannon (Kannon with a thousand arms), and Bato-Kannon (Kannon with a horse head).
 Together with the main hall, these three are enshrined at Futarasan Shrine or the three mountain deities.

 - 400 JPY for Sanbutsudo and

 - 300 JPY for the Shoyoen Garden and the Treasure House

 Shinkyo Bridge or the Sacred Bridge ranks among the top three finest bridges in Japan.
 This elegant red-coloured bridge spans across the river at the foot of the hills on which the temples and shrines are located.